Moesif/moesifdjangoexample/readme.md

-7. See `urls.py` for some urls that you can hit the server with (e.g. `http://localhost:8000/users`), and the data should be captured in the corresponding moesif account of the application id.
+7. See `urls.py` for some urls that you can hit the server with (e.g. `http://localhost:8000/users`), and the data should be captured in the corresponding Moesif account of the application id.